-- E2.1 The licensee must implement and maintain on an annual basis a Seagrass Monitoring Program approved in writing by the EPA. - E2.2 Every year, the licensee must submit, with the Annual Return, a Seagrass Monitoring Program Report that includes, but is not necessarily limited to:

-- a) provision of the data, analysis and conclusions of the Seagrass Monitoring Program required under condition E2.1 above; and - b) comparison and discussion of data collected since the commencement of the Seagrass Monitoring Program in the summer of 2016-2017 and any other relevant and/or previous studies. - E2.3 If the Seagrass Monitoring Program required by conditions E2.1 and E2.2 of this licence identifies observed changes that indicates a reduction in seagrass areas and/or species composition and where these changes are likely to be attributed to the licensed activities, the licensee must prepare a report that details the following: - a) a description of ameliorative measures, including the timeframe for the implementation of management actions; and - b) in the case where impacts are unavoidable, a description of how the impacts will be offset, with the report submitted to the EPA at info@epa.nsw.gov.au within three months of obtaining the Seagrass Monitoring Program Report required under condition E2.2 above.
+- E2.1 The licensee must implement and maintain on an annual basis a Seagrass Monitoring Program approved in writing by the EPA. - E2.2 Every year, the licensee must submit, with the Annual Return, a Seagrass Monitoring Program Report that includes, but is not necessarily limited to:a) provision of the data, analysis and conclusions of the Seagrass Monitoring Program required under condition E2.1 above; and b) comparison and discussion of data collected since the commencement of the Seagrass Monitoring a) a description of ameliorative measures, including the timeframe for implementation of management actions; and b) in the case where impacts are unavoidable, a description of how the impacts will be offset, with the report submitted to the EPA at info@epa.nsw.gov.au within three months of obtaining the Seagrass Monitoring Program Report required under condition E2.2 above.